Professional Reviews

 Unlike the desktop apps, TunnelBear’s Android app doesn’t have convenient connection options like automatically launching when your device starts or adding trusted networks that TunnelBear will automatically connect to.

 Otherwise, it’s a lot of fun to use TunnelBear’s Android app.
-It includes a lot of features, it’s easy to navigate, allows for quick connections, and an animated bear roars each time when you secure your connection.
+It includes a lot of features, it’s easy to navigate, allows for quick connections, and an animated bear roars each time you secure your connection.

-The iOS app’s design is basically an exact replica of the Android app, and because there are so few features, it’s even easier to navigate than the Android app.
+The iOS app’s design is basically an exact replica of the Android app, and because there are fewer features, it’s even easier to navigate than the Android app.
 Also, the iOS app includes the bear roar when you connect to a server, and there’s a cute option that allows you to change the app’s icon on your device.

 There are better iOS apps out there that have more features, but TunnelBear’s iOS app is user-friendly and it does have those cute bears!